JerBouma/FinanceToolkit/README.md

 Short-term interest rates are based on three-month money market rates where available.
 Typical standardised names are “money market rate” and “treasury bill rate”.
 Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/economics#get_short_term_interest_rate).

-> **Exchange Rates**

-Exchange rates are defined as the price of one country’s’ currency in relation to another country’s currency.
-This indicator is measured in terms of national currency per US dollar.
-Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/economics#get_exchange_rates).

-> **Trust in Government**

-Trust in government refers to the share of people who report having confidence in the national government.
-The data shown reflect the share of respondents answering “yes” (the other response categories being “no”, and “dont know”) to the survey question: “In this country, do you have confidence in… national government?
-The sample is ex ante designed to be nationally representative of the population aged 15 and over.
-This indicator is measured as a percentage of all survey respondents.
-Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/economics#get_trust_in_government).

 </details>

 <details>